 Additionally, PROCEL, a government program coordinated by the Ministry of Mines and Energy and implemented by Electrobras, aims at promoting the efficient use of electricity.
 PROCEL actions contribute to increase the efficiency of goods and services and to the development of habits and knowledge about energy efficient consumption.

-In the context of project BRA/09/G31, the Labelling Brazilian Programme of INMETRO (National Institute of Metrology, Quality and Technology) PROCEL and the Energy Efficiency Programme of ANEEL were identified as the most effective public programmes to increase energy efficiency initiatives not only in the public sector, but also on the private market.
+In the context of project BRA/09/G31, the Labelling Brazilian Programme of INMETRO (National Institute of Metrology, Quality and Technology), PROCEL and the Energy Efficiency Programme of ANEEL were identified as the most effective public programmes to increase energy efficiency initiatives not only in the public sector, but also on the private market.
 Therefore, BRA/09/G31 developed a series of actions to support building capacity on energy efficiency labeling of buildings, measurement and verification of energy performance and energy management of buildings.
 To promote the implementation of the energy efficiency label in public buildings, the project provided the first energy efficiency label of a public building to the Ministry of Environment in Brasilia; it supported the process of retrofit of ANEEL headquarters and developed a benchmarking of energy consumption of public administrative buildings including a web-tool for energy management.

 ABRAVA cooperates with the revision of technical norms and standards.
 It is the main source of information and statistical data and the NOU works in close cooperation with it.
 ABRAVA has been established in 1962 and Brazilian and multinational manufacturers, service companies and professionals of the sector are associated to ABRAVA.
 They have a partnership with the Government and UNDP, which gives them credibility.